Living with HIV

 Millions of people have HIV — you’re definitely not alone.
 Most people get at least one STD in their lifetime, and having HIV or another STD is nothing to feel ashamed of or embarrassed about.
 It doesn’t mean you’re “dirty” or a bad person.

-There’s no cure for HIV, but medications are helping people with HIV live longer, healthier lives than ever before.
-HIV treatments called antiretroviral therapy (ART) can slow down the damage that HIV causes.
 Even if you’re feeling totally fine right now, see a doctor as soon as you can so you can talk about the best ways to stay healthy.
 The Centers for Disease Control and Prevention’s (CDC) hotline can help you find a doctor near you who specializes in treating HIV: 1-800-CDC-INFO (1-800-232-4636).

 Taking care of your emotional health is important, too.
 It’s a good idea to see a counselor or therapist who’s trained to help people with HIV.
 There are a lot of online and in-person support groups that can give you a safe place to talk about your feelings with people who understand what you’re going through.

-The CDC’s Act Against AIDS page has more information about treatment, counseling, and other ways to stay physically and emotionally healthy.
+HIV.gov has more information about treatment, counseling, and other ways to stay physically and emotionally healthy.

 It’s very important that you tell anyone you’re having sex with that you have HIV.
 It’s not the easiest conversation, but it’s an important one.